Obama says he ‘won’t compromise’ on taxes for wealthy but holds back on GOP criticism

 Obama’s campaign-style trip to Michigan came one day after he and House Speaker John Boehner met privately at the White House.
 While neither side would characterize the meeting, the mere fact that the two leaders talked face-to-face was seen as progress in negotiations to avoid a series of year-end tax hikes and spending cuts.

 Republicans have long opposed Obama’s call for higher tax rates on the wealthy, but some GOP lawmakers are suggesting the party relent on taxes in order to win concessions from the president on changes to benefit programs such as Medicare.
+Still, Boehner’s office indicated Monday that the speaker wasn’t ready to take that step.

 Jenni Rivera, soulful, troubled superstar of Mexican-American music